rwilliaise/slam/README.md

 # SLAM

-A fighting game that is supposedly ultra moddable.
+A fighting game.
 The entire codebase is in TypeScript for ease of use purposes.
 All other code is in lua due to limitations within roblox-ts.

 ## Building And Running